henrywhitaker3/linuxserver-laravel/README.md

 ## Getting started

-To Start with, this container only serves this static page. here's what you need to do to get your Laravel site running:
+To Start with, this container only serves a static page. here's what you need to do to get your Laravel site running:

 Place your laravel site files in `conf/site`